berkutta/esp32_was_slack_toy/README.md

 ## Protocol description

-Everything is done in topic /gadgets/rat
+Control commands are done in /gadget/rat/control, acknowledges in /gadget/rat/feedback

 ### Let Servo do it's thing